 What do burglars look for when they are planning their next heist?
-Here are five tips to discourage criminals from invading your sanctuary.
+Here are five tips to discourage criminals from invading your home or business.
 We urge you to share this blog with neighbors, friends, and family.
 Together, you can send a clear message to potential perpetrators: you take the security of your home seriously.

 1. Skip the open-door policy